 NOW, THEREFORE, in consideration of Guaranteed Party entering into the Agreements with Affiliate, Guarantor agrees as follows:

 1. Guarantee.
 Subject to the provisions of this Guarantee, the Guarantor unconditionally and irrevocably guarantees to the Guaranteed Party, its successors and assigns, the prompt payment when due of all amounts payable by Affiliate under the Agreements and any amendments thereto (collectively, the “Obligations”).
 This is a guarantee of payment and not of collection.
-If Affiliate fails to pay any Obligation, Guarantor will pay such Obligation directly for Guaranteed Party’s benefit promptly upon Guaranteed Party’s demand therefor in accordance with the provisions hereof.
+If Affiliate fails to pay any Obligation, Guarantor will pay such Obligation directly to Guaranteed Party promptly upon Guaranteed Party’s demand therefor in accordance with the provisions hereof.

 2. Extent of Liability & Term. (a) Guarantor’s liability for Obligations or other costs and expenses under this Guarantee is limited in the aggregate to US$375,000,000 (the “Guarantee Cap”).
 Guarantor shall have no obligation to monitor the amount of Affiliate’s Obligations to Guaranteed Party, and Guaranteed Party will bear the risk that the aggregate amount of the Obligations exceeds the Guarantee Cap.
-Except to the extent such amounts are specifically provided for in the Agreements and constitute Obligations, in no event shall Guarantor be liable hereunder for special, consequential, exemplary, tort or other damages, costs or attorneys’ fees.
+Except to the extent such amounts are specifically provided for in the Agreements and constitute Obligations (even if such amounts are deemed to be damages), in no event shall Guarantor be liable hereunder for special, consequential, exemplary, tort or other damages, costs or attorneys’ fees.

 (b) This Guarantee shall remain in full force and effect until terminated with regard to future transactions by written notice of termination provided to Guaranteed Party by Guarantor.
 Such notice may be given by facsimile and shall be deemed effective as of noon, Pacific Standard Time, on the fifth (5th) business day following receipt of notice by Guaranteed Party.
 This Guarantee may be terminated only with respect to Obligations arising under Agreements with respect to transactions entered into after the termination date of the Guarantee, and shall continue in full force and effect with regard to all Obligations arising under Agreements with respect to transactions entered into prior to such termination date, and all extensions and renewals thereof entered into prior to the effective date of termination, until full payment of such Obligations to Guaranteed Party.